-Private Combo Tour: Xochimilco, Coyoacán and Frida Kahlo Museum
+Private Tour: Xochimilco, Coyoacán and Frida Kahlo Museum

-Have a blast on this private combo tours which will show you the culture and colors of Mexico City.
-Not only will you visit the famous “Blue House”(Frida Kahlo Museum), but you will also see the majestic architecture of the National Autonomous University of Mexico, the picturesque landscapes of Coyoacan’s...MORE
+Spend a great time on this private tour which will show you the culture and colors of Mexico City.
+You will visit the famous “Blue House”(Frida Kahlo Museum), also you´ll see the majestic architecture of the National Autonomous University of Mexico, the picturesque landscapes of Coyoacan’s downtown, and the colors...MORE

 More Vacation Inspiration: